Three overarching research questions have guided the Chair’s unfolding research agenda:

-- What, in particular, does sustainable social development mean in this context?
+2.)
+What, in particular, does sustainable social development mean in this context?

-- What insights do the answers to these questions bring to the understanding of changing relationships to land and environment, as well as to the meaning of ‘sustainable development’ across different scales (local, national, global)?
+3.)
+What insights do the answers to these questions bring to the understanding of changing relationships to land and environment, as well as to the meaning of ‘sustainable development’ across different scales (local, national, global)?

 The second question addresses the social dimensions of development as a critical but often neglected aspect of the triad of social sustainability, economic sustainability and environmental sustainability into which conventional development theory divides the analysis of sustainable development.
 Implicit within this question is the recognition that there are different, unequally positioned social groups in the Karoo, along with significant social challenges that stand in the way of national policy goals of promoting rural communities that are ‘vibrant, equitable, sustainable’.
 This question points also to the importance of social meanings around land, nature and identity for the analysis.

-- What are the key social concerns and/or challenges in the Karoo and what changes have there been in this regard over time?
+What are the key social concerns and/or challenges in the Karoo and what changes have there been in this regard over time?

-- What are the key ecological concerns and/or challenges in the Karoo and what changes have there been in this regard over time?
+What are the key ecological concerns and/or challenges in the Karoo and what changes have there been in this regard over time?

-- What meanings do local constituencies attach to constructs such as ‘development’, ‘place’, ‘nature’, ‘identity, and ‘national interest’?
+What meanings do local constituencies attach to constructs such as ‘development’, ‘place’, ‘nature’, ‘identity, and ‘national interest’?

-- How and where are tensions around competing public goods and possible trade-offs in development policy negotiated?
+How and where are tensions around competing public goods and possible trade-offs in development policy negotiated?

-- What does inter-disciplinarity in research across the social and natural sciences entail in this context and how might this goal be advanced in relation to social theory and research methodology?
+What does inter-disciplinarity in research across the social and natural sciences entail in the context of the Karoo, and how might inter-disciplinarity as a means to the end of a deeper understanding of the drivers of social and ecological change be advanced in theory, research methodology and empirical research?